tungnguyentu/transcript/README.md

 - Whisper requires FFmpeg; install via `brew install ffmpeg` (macOS) or your package manager.
 - Large models (`large-v3`) give best accuracy but need more VRAM and disk space.
 - Use `--device cuda` to force GPU execution when available for faster processing.
+- Tune performance with `--segment-length` (audio pre-splitting) to balance speed vs. memory use.
+- Configure Celery with `TRANSCRIPT_TOOL_BROKER_URL`/`TRANSCRIPT_TOOL_RESULT_BACKEND` and adjust the shared work directory via `TRANSCRIPT_TOOL_WORK_DIR` if you deploy across machines.
+Redis is required by default; install the server or point the variables at another supported broker/backend.